TobyNorhave/School/Semester Project 4 & 5 - Own company project - TooBuzy/README.md

 ## Introduction
 This project is based on the 3 & 4.
 Semester project.

-The primary goal here was to get some customers to test the prototype and start developing the real deal.
+The primary goal here was to get customers to test the prototype and start developing the real deal.
-Since we got 2/10 restaurants willing to test the app, we decide to start a production, since they liked the prototype and made a deal to be the first customers.
+Since we got 2/10 restaurants willing to test the app, we decide to start a production (Since they liked the idea).
 Based on all this, alot more company related suff was made.
 The company got it's first two mentors: Andreas Dirksen & Pernille Nørhr.